maltebucksch/maltebucksch.github.io/_projects/app-01-module.md

 ---
 Studieren.de was our first (!) customer for <a href="/QuickBird">QuickBird</a> after we founded the company in 2016 and this was my first project for them.
 At that time, I was still actively programming Android apps as part of the team.

 Valentin, the managing director, offered us his office during that time.
 I am still thankful for that.
-So this project also gave us our first place to work.
+So, this project also gave us our first place to work.

 [Download Link](https://module.org/)